Who We Are

 From the Desk of the Chairman

 I would love to hear from all of you with your thoughts and suggestions.
-If you have any ideas or suggestions, either contact me at retiredveteran89@outlook.com and I can assure you that your leadership will take note.
+If you have any ideas or suggestions, please contact me at retiredveteran89@outlook.com, and I can assure you that your input will be taken into account.

 Strength in Unity & Leadership By Example,